jbatson5/SCALE-test/docs/MAVRIC.rst

 ^^^^^^^^^^^

 Results for the mesh tally after 958 minutes (27 forward Denovo, 31 adjoint Denovo, and 900 CE-Monaco) are shown in :numref:`fig4-27`.
-Note that since dose rates inside the package are not of concern, that region was excluded from the mesh tally.
+Since dose rates inside the package are not of concern, that region was excluded from the mesh tally.
 Due to the optimization that focused the Monte Carlo calculation on dose rates outside the cask, values of the dose rate inside the cask are underestimated and should not be used.